Green anaerobic digesters at a wastewater treatment plant, processing organic waste.

 In the AF reactor, wastewater is made to pass through the filter, exposing it to microbes.

-It has a high capability of biosolid retention and is used widely in food processing, pharmaceutical, and chemical industries.
+It has a high capability for biosolid retention and is widely used in the food processing, pharmaceutical, and chemical industries.

-Due to the small size, fluidized bed reactors are highly efficient.
+Due to their small size, fluidized bed reactors are highly efficient.

-The wide applications for municipal wastewater treatment and industrial wastewater treatment, especially in food, chemical, and pulp industries, have made it popular.
+The wide range of applications for municipal wastewater treatment and industrial wastewater treatment, particularly in the food, chemical, and pulp industries, has made it a popular choice.

-It is processed by anaerobic microorganisms and forms a blanket of granular sludge.
+Anaerobic microorganisms process it and form a blanket of granular sludge.

 The upward flow, combined with the settling action of gravity, suspends the blanket with the aid of flocculants.

-The sludge bed consists of a high concentration of biomass, and substrates pass through it.
-The sludge blanket has biomass with less density through which the remaining substrate pass.
+The sludge bed consists of a high concentration of biomass, through which substrates pass.

 The blanketing of the sludge enables a dual solid and hydraulic (liquid) retention time in the digesters.